 - Visiting Fellow, Howard Hughes Medical Institute, Cold Spring Harbor Laboratories, Advisor: Dr. Gregory Hannon, 6/2007 to 10/2007

 Dr. Zhou is a scientist in the Johns Hopkins All Children's Cancer & Blood Disorders Institute and a member of the Center for RNA Biology.
 He has a secondary affiliation with the Institute for Fundamental Biomedical Research.
-He also is an assistant professor of oncology and biological chemistry in the Johns Hopkins University School of Medicine.
+He also is an assistant professor in the Deparment of Medicine, Biological Chemistry and Oncology in the Johns Hopkins University School of Medicine.
 After postdoctoral training at Harvard Medical School in the laboratory of Norbert Perrimon, Ph.D., Dr. Zhou joined Sanford Burnham Prebys Medical Discovery Institute in La Jolla, California, where he worked as an independent investigator until 2018 when he joined Johns Hopkins All Children's.

 Regulatory non-coding RNAs play a key role in a wide array of physiological processes, including cell cycle, development, innate immunity and homeostasis.
 Dysregulation of non-coding RNA production or function can lead to various pathological conditions in humans.
 Dr. Zhou’s group uses a combination of biochemical, genetic and functional genomic approaches to study the function and regulation of non-coding RNAs.
 His lab particularly focuses on how defects in microRNA and circular RNA production and/or function can lead to immune disorder, defective neural development and tumor formation.